Can Skipper create surveys in languages other than English?

 - What are the benefits and negative aspects of that usage

-- What’s the ideal age of introducing social media and smartphones to kids
+- What's the ideal age for introducing social media and smartphones to kids

 -

-- What ways people usually take to move—U-Haul, movers, a pod, driving etc.
+- What methods people use to move — U-Haul, movers, a pod, driving, etc.

-- What’s a typical season and a timeframe to move?
+- What's a typical season and timeframe to move

-- How often do Americans move in their life within their state and country-wide?
+- How often do Americans move within their state and country-wide